 1.12.
-MEC COMMENTS FOR FINAL IDP 2015/2016
+MEC COMMENTS FOR FINAL IDP 2016/2017

 The Integrated Development Plans for all Municipalities in Limpopo was assessed by the MEC of Cooperative Governance Human Settlements and Traditional Affairs.
 The final assessment report indicated a High rating on Assessment but a Low rating on alignment.
+This means that our IDP is prepared according to the relevant format and processes as outlined by various legislations.
+However the challenge remains aligning the Budget and SDBIP to the IDP.
+The resource constraints is the most contributing factor to this.
+Going forward we need to budget accordining to the priorities of communities as outlined in the IDP.